yangsheng6810/tree-sitter-indent/README.md

 ## Usage

-So far, only julia language can be indented.
+So far, only rust language can be indented.
 Add the following to your `init.el`

 ```elisp
 ;; install tree-sitter